istarter/React-TypeScript-JS-notes/README.md

 # HOC in React
 A component that takes a component as an input and return that component as an output with own logic execution.

+# Closure in Javascript
+A closure is a function having access to the parent scope it preserve the data from outside.
+A closure is a inner function that has access to the outer enclsing function's variable.
+A function that remember it's enviroment like define variable etc. A closure function may have more function within it the function will remember vairables outside of the function.
+For every closure we have three scope.
+1: Local scope (own scope): example a variable outside of the function can be access.
+2: Outer functions scope.
+3: Global scope.
+function=>function(can access parent and outer function variables). parent function cannot access inner function variables.